Javascript is not enabled.

 • AARP is your fierce defender on the issues that matter to people 50-plus.
 Become a member or renew your membership today.

-Meanwhile, some states have paid at least partial benefits out of their own coffers instead of waiting for federal benefits to arrive; others are still in limbo, awaiting direction from either the courts or the Trump administration.
+Meanwhile, some states paid at least partial benefits out of their own coffers instead of waiting for federal benefits to arrive; others were in limbo, awaiting direction from either the courts or the Trump administration.

-As lawmakers hash out a deal to restore operations to programs like SNAP, some older adults who rely on SNAP say the damage has already been done.
+Despite the deal to restore operations to programs like SNAP, some older adults who rely on SNAP say the damage has already been done.
 Many have gone nearly two weeks past the date they should have received their benefits, and food banks and pantries around the country have been strained by the soaring need.
+The anxiety this situation created for households pushed many older people to make tough trade-offs, deciding which bills to pay and what groceries to skip.

 Older adults make tough trade-offs

-The legal wrangling over whether and when the federal government will pay SNAP benefits for November has created confusion for states and beneficiaries.
+The legal wrangling over whether and when the federal government would pay SNAP benefits for November created confusion for states and beneficiaries.

-In the meantime, many older adults are struggling.
+In the weeks after the shutdown began, many older adults struggled.
 More than 11 million people age 50-plus rely on modest SNAP benefits to support their budgets, as they stretch their incomes to cover the ever-increasing costs to heat their homes, pay for medical care and buy groceries.

 “I had to start buying more canned goods, more beans, more rice — things that kids get tired of eating all the time,” he says.
 “I had to change up my routine, and now I’m just waiting to see what happens.”

-To stay on top of bills, Font says he picks up odd jobs to supplement his income from being a city crossing guard.
+To stay on top of bills, Font says, he picked up odd jobs to supplement his income from being a city crossing guard.

 “It wears me down,” he says.
 “I had surgery on my left foot two weeks ago.
 I’m not supposed to be on my foot … but bills don’t stop.
 So I don’t stop moving.”

-Other adults have visited food pantries while SNAP remains unavailable.
+Other adults have visited food pantries while SNAP was unavailable.

 “To try and prepare myself [for the lapse], I went to the food bank,” says Todd Endsley, of Hibbs, Pennsylvania, who’s in his 60s.
 “There was nothing there to make a meal out of except for hamburger.”